akneni/truffle-cpp/README.md

 **Note:** Truffle is in a very early state and nearly everything is currently under active development.
 Key areas currently being worked on:
 - **TrufC**: TrufC is the CLI tool that users will interact with when using Truffle to optimize their code.
-- **Trufling 1 70M**: The Trufling are the models that will produce synthetic runtime data and generate optimal compiler flags.
+- **Trufling 1 70M**: The Trufling models produce synthetic runtime data and generate optimal compiler flags.

 ---